osmangithub10/local2/README.md

-//Initialize Kubernetes Master Node
+* Initialize Kubernetes Master Node

 kubeadm init --pod-network-cidr=10.244.0.0/16 //you can also write only kubeadm init

-//Result
+* Result

 Your Kubernetes control-plane has initialized successfully!